Josh Duggar Isn’t Broke Despite Enduring Two Sex Scandals

 A post shared by We ????
 The Duggars ???? (@beautiful_duggars) on

 According to the Hollywood Gossip, Josh Duggar has a net worth of $200,000.
-While that is by no means wealthy, he is able to make ample money to support his growing family without appearing on Counting On.
+While that is by no means wealthy, he can make ample money to support his growing family without appearing on Counting On.
 This is good news for Josh because he has been banned from appearing on the TLC network indefinitely because of his scandals.
-In fact, his family’s original show, 19 Kids and Counting was canceled immediately following the news of his molestation scandal in May of 2015.
+In fact, his family’s original show, 19 Kids and Counting, was canceled immediately following the news of his molestation scandal in May of 2015.

 Anna Duggar has had several mean things said about her for remaining married to Josh Duggar.
 It has been a very long two years for the couple, especially since he had spent six months away from his wife and children doing rehabilitation for sex addiction in an Illinois facility.
 Rumors of Anna being pregnant were happening on and off for the entire time he was dealing with his issues.
 Just a few weeks ago, the Duggar family wished Josh a happy birthday on their page and used an old photo of the couple and their children.
 That immediately reignited the pregnancy rumors and just a while later, the announcement came.
 Several critics have spoken out about Anna falling pregnant again and how a baby will not save their marriage.
 Despite all of the negative opinions, the two are celebrating the new blessing they will be receiving in just a few months.